 - We process statutory sick pay, maternity/paternity and holiday pay and can assist you with mortgages advice and references.

-- We also cover you for all of your work-based insurances, including Professional Indemnity and Employers/Public Liability.
+- We also cover you for your work-based insurances, including Professional Indemnity and Employers/Public Liability.

-- Contractors have access to our SmartWork portal, allowing them to upload timesheets, submit expenses and e-sign documents easily.
+- Contractors have access to our SmartWork portal to upload timesheets, submit expenses, and e-sign documents easily.

 As always if you’d like to get in touch with SmartWork, please feel free to call us on 0800 434 6446 or send us an e-mail at firstname.lastname@example.org.
 For more news and blogs, remember to follow us on LinkedIn and Twitter.